-Framebuffer-The framebuffer is the "engine" in KONA 3G where active video operations take place using Final Cut Pro 7, other 3rd-party applications, or even KONA 3G itself.
-The framebuffer has a format (called the "Primary Format" and color space that it follows, as defined in the Tabbed Windows or via external application software (such as the "Easy Setups" in Final Cut).
+Framebuffer-The framebuffer is the "engine" in KONA 3G where active video operations take place using third-party editing applications, or even KONA 3G itself.
+The framebuffer has a format (called the "Primary Format" and color space that it follows, as defined in the Tabbed Windows or third-party application Easy Setups.
 It is important to realize that inside the Macintosh many applications can use the KONA 3G (as you switch from window to window) and it may not always be obvious which currently controls it.